- City Tech Reopening Plan

 You are required to report the following COVID-19 exposures to the College:

-- As per the NYC Health & Hospitals, close contact is defined as:
+- As per the NYC Department of Health, close contact defined as:

 To report exposure to COVID-19 follow these steps: